3DO/christopherpoole.github.com/_posts/2013-03-17-developing-for-the-digispark-without-the-arduino-ide.md

 ---
 layout: minimal_post
-title: Developing for the Digispark without using the Aduino IDE
+title: Developing for the Digispark without using the Arduino IDE
 published: True
 comments: True
 introduction: If you want to compile and upload to your digispark without the Arduino IDE, this is how you do it.